juliboron/VideoSplitter/README.md

 - **<duration>**: The duration of each segment in seconds.
 This parameter is required.
 - **[mute]**: An optional boolean flag to mute the audio in the output segments.
 Use true to mute audio or false to keep the audio.
 If omitted, the default is false.

-## Examples
+## Examples:

-- **Splitting a video into 2-minute segments**:
+- **Splitting a video into 2-minute segments**

     ```bash
     node splitVideo.js path/to/your/video.mp4 120

 - **Splitting a video into 2-minute segments and muting the audio**:

+    ```bash
     node splitVideo.js path/to/your/video.mp4 120 true

-## Script Output
+## Script Output:

 The script will create an output directory named after your video file in the predefined output folder (output).
 It will then generate the video segments in this directory, each with a duration specified by the <duration> parameter.
 If the output directory for the given video already exists, the script will not proceed to re-split the video, avoiding duplication of work.

-## Notes
+## Notes:

 - Before running the script, ensure that the path to the video file is correct and accessible from your script's location.
 - The duration parameter should be specified in seconds.
 - The mute flag is optional and should be omitted or set to false if you wish to retain the audio in the segments.

 This tool simplifies the process of splitting videos into manageable segments for various applications, such as content creation, analysis, or distribution.
 By leveraging ffmpeg-static, it offers a portable and easy-to-set-up solution for video processing tasks.